-In his discussion of previous attempts to draw phylogenetic conclusions from ossification sequences (e.g. Schoch and Carroll 2003), Anderson (2007) noted that ossification sequences seemed to abound in symplesiomorphies and in autapomorphies of terminal taxa, while potential synapomorphies were scarce.
+In his discussion of previous phylogenetic conclusions from ossification sequences (e.g. Schoch and Carroll 2003), Anderson (2007) noted that ossification sequences seemed to abound in symplesiomorphies and in autapomorphies of terminal taxa, while potential synapomorphies were scarce.
 This pessimism was seemingly confirmed by Schoch (2006) in a paper that was published after Anderson’s (2007) book chapter had gone to press: not only were many similarities in the cranial ossification sequences across Osteichthyes found to be symplesiomorphies, but a phylogenetic analysis of cranial ossification sequences did not recover Mammalia, Sauropsida, Amniota or Lissamphibia as monophyletic.
-Along with these untenable results, Schoch (2006) dismissed another: the position of the temnospondyl Apateon caducus (the only included extinct taxon) outside the tetrapod crown-group, i.e. the lepospondyl hypothesis on lissamphibian origins (LH).
+Along with these results, Schoch (2006) dismissed another: the position of the temnospondyl Apateon caducus (the only included extinct taxon) outside the tetrapod crown-group, i.e. the lepospondyl hypothesis on lissamphibian origins (LH).

-While ossification sequences alone may not provide enough data for a phylogenetic analysis, our datasets (with much larger taxon samples than in Schoch 2006) fit some tree topologies much better than others.
-Both the tests using CoMET and squared-change parsimony with random taxon reshuffling overwhelmingly support the presence of a phylogenetic signal in these data; the null hypothesis of the absence of a phylogenetic signal can be rejected in both cases, given that it has a probability of < 10-97 in the first case, and < 10-4 in the second case.
-We conclude that it contains a strong phylogenetic signal, and are therefore cautiously optimistic about future contributions of ossification sequences to phylogenetics.
+While ossification sequences alone may not provide enough data for a phylogenetic analysis, as shown by our results (Fig. 3, 4), our datasets (with much larger taxon samples than in Schoch 2006) fit some tree topologies much better than others.
+Both the tests using CoMET and squared-change parsimony with random taxon reshuffling overwhelmingly support the presence of a strong phylogenetic signal in the cranial data; the null hypothesis of the absence of a phylogenetic signal can be rejected in both cases, given that it has a probability of < 10-97 for the cranial and < 10-4 for the appendicular dataset.
+We conclude that the cranial dataset contains a strong phylogenetic signal, and are therefore cautiously optimistic about future contributions of ossification sequences to phylogenetics.
+We are less optimistic about the appendicular sequence data, which both tests suggest contains less phylogenetic signal.